Josephchinedu/tia-shopping-list/README.md

-# TUNGA TIA TASK MANAGEMENT SYSTEM
+# TUNGA SHOPPING LIST API

+This is a project for Tunga TIA

 ## run this project
 Clone this project